 Full Dome Planetarium Movies: (All shows are around 25-30 minutes except Flight to the Moon)

-Oasis in Space: Oasis in Space - Oasis in Space transports the audience on a startling and beautiful voyage through our universe, galaxy and solar system in search of liquid water - a key ingredient for life on Earth.
+Oasis in Space: Oasis in Space transports the audience on a startling and beautiful voyage through our universe, galaxy and solar system in search of liquid water - a key ingredient for life on Earth.

 Astronaut - The exploration of space is the greatest endeavor that humankind has ever undertaken.
 What does it take to be part of this incredible journey?
 What does it take to become an astronaut?
 We will explore the International Space Station and experience a rocket launch and the incredible training an astronaut must go through!